 Two little girls who were sisters, Isabelle and Katherine, were emotionally moved when they learned two sad facts.
-That many girls aren’t able to go to school because they have to spend their day hauling water for their families, and that a child dies every 15 seconds from unclean water.
+That many girls aren’t able to go to school because they have to spend their day hauling water for their families and that a child dies every 15 seconds from unclean water.

-Their dad is half Japanese, and instilled in them a passion for origami.
+Their dad is half Japanese and instilled in them a passion for origami.
 From this passion + compassion came a simple dream, to raise money to help a water project.
 Their first goal was a small $500.
 They made origami Christmas ornaments, and exchanged them for donations to help fund the digging of a well at a local Starbucks.
 Their dream grew into a non-profit that has raised more than $1.3M and have helped fund over 150 water projects in fourteen countries.

 Running this non-profit is a 14 and 11-year old.
 How many lives were changed because two little girls had compassion and passion, and parents who believed in their dream!

-“Isabelle and Katherine want nothing more than to educate the world to the clean water crisis and to make people realize that you don’t have to be a billionaire or a celebrity to make a permanent change in the life of someone who is thirsty.
+“Isabelle and Katherine want nothing more than to educate the world about the clean water crisis and to make people realize that you don’t have to be a billionaire or a celebrity to make a permanent change in the life of someone who is thirsty.